clelange/htc-operator/README.md

 ### 6. Finishing the Reconcile loop

-When the number of `.status.active` becomes equal to zero, that is, all HTCJobs have completed, the Reconcile loop exits and the state of the HTCJob resource is no longer modified.
+When the number of `.status.active` becomes equal to zero, that is, all HTCJobs have completed, the Reconcile loop keeps on running without doing any modifications to the HTCJob status, until the resource is deleted. and the finalizer attached to it removes the HTCondor jobs associated with it.

 # Retrieving logs from HTCondor